The Conference Committee is a permanent committee of the EC3 and reports to the EC3 Board.

 - Optional abstracts reviewed only for scope; review process focused on delivering substantive reviews for full papers

-- Ranking of accepted papers to select best papers and guide the format of presentations
+- Ranking of accepted papers to select the best papers and guide the format of presentations

 - Extended Abstracts submitted along with camera-ready papers and included in the programme.